LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/boys-are-just-like-girls.md

 ---
 Boys are just like girls,

-cuz we so love hard,
+cuz we love so freaking hard,

-and we get deceived
+and we get deceived in dark

-when we our lost in dark,

-when someone is light.
+when someone is our light.

 &nbsp;

 A young guy once cried,

-and kept it to himself,
+then kept it to himself,

-cus he loved so hard
+cuz he loved so freaking hard

 and didn't own his chest.

 &nbsp;

-Everytime she looked at him,
+Everytime he looked at her,

-her heart wanted to scape,
+her heart wanted to jump

-and run into his arms,
+out of her to his arms,

-but both were young in fear,
+but both were young and fearful,

 of the kind that tastes so sweet,

-but she kept it to herself.
+but she kept it to herself,

+just as he did with her,

+it was such a shame.

 &nbsp;